xmtp/xmtp-dot-org/docs/tutorials/transaction-frames.md

 # Support a transactional Open Frame in an app built with XMTP

-:::info
+:::Prerequisite
-**Prerequisite**: This guide assumes your app already supports non-transaction Open Frames.
+This guide assumes your app already supports non-transaction Open Frames.
 If necessary, see [Protocol compatibility](https://xmtp.org/docs/build/frames#protocol-compatibility) to set this up first.
 :::

 In this guide, we will walk through the process of supporting transactional Open Frames in your application using XMTP.
 Each section provides step-by-step instructions to integrate these functionality.

-### Sections covered:
+### Sections:

 1. **How to render a transactional Open Frame**: Learn the steps to display transactional frames within your application.
 2. **Security considerations for transactional frames**: Understand the security measures needed when dealing with transactional frames.